theNewDynamic/aba-icc/_posts/2014-09-12-aba-urges-us-government-to-act-on-crimes-against-humanity.md

 Unlike war crimes and genocide, CAH have not been codified in an international treaty.
 Accordingly, there exists large gaps within and between States to investigate and prosecute CAH and cooperate with each other in doing so.
 A comprehensive CAH treaty, with extradition and mutual legally assistance provisions for example, would significantly curtail these gaps.

-[Mr. Michael S. Greco](http://www.aba-icc.org/board-of-advisors/-chair-greco-michael/), former American Bar Association (ABA) President and Chair of the ABA International Criminal Court Project, introduced and advocated for the CAH resolution before the entire ABA House of Delegates.
+[Mr. Michael S. Greco](http://www.aba-icc.org/board-of-advisors/-chair-greco-michael/), former ABA President and Chair of the ABA International Criminal Court Project, introduced and advocated for the CAH resolution before the entire ABA House of Delegates.
 Please find video of his remarks below.

 ---